mslinn/jekyll_from_to_until/README.md

 # `jekyll_from_to_until` [![Gem Version](https://badge.fury.io/rb/jekyll_from_to_until.svg)](https://badge.fury.io/rb/jekyll_from_to_until)

-This Jekyll plugin provides 3 filters that return portions of a multiline string.
+This module provides 3 filters that return portions of a multiline string.
+It can be used as a Jekyll plugin, or it can be called from any Ruby program.

-Regular expression is used to specify matches; the simplest regular expression is a string.
+Matches are specified by regular expressions; the simplest regular expression is a string.

 * `from` — returns the portion beginning with the line that satisfies a regular expression to the end of the multiline string.
 * `to` — returns the portion from the first line to the line that satisfies a regular expression, including the matched line.